 Are MLB owners odiously colluding to suppress players’ salaries or are they just getting smarter with their investments?
 Should women be given mandated time off or would this result in less female employment and wages?
 Should central banks destroy the value of money or should they allow it to appreciate and give the public greater purchasing power?

-The answers to these questions depend on how you deduce: with your heart or your brain.We value your comments!
-Please weigh in on our comment section below.
+The answers to these questions depend on how you deduce: with your heart or your brain.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com